 Performance metrics: these metrics can determine the performance of runtime processes at the business level and non-functional level.
 Non-functional activities include data retrieval, calculations, presentation at the axis of time, and throughput.
 Business-level activities include the measurement of productivity and cycle times.

 Value metrics: these are derived metrics for measuring improved customer delight and user satisfaction.
 They also cover operational cost savings and new product developments that are part of setting and measuring metrics.
 The effectiveness of the insurance workflow management system can be measured by gauging the process performance in lead management, underwriting, and claims process.

 BPM metrics for Lead management: lead management in insurance involves the subscription of leads of a variety of policy product types.
 Existing policy events like renewals, cancellations, and upcoming premium increases also need to be tracked.
 Each sub-process in lead management is assigned a performance metric.

-Quote counts are a metric that averages quote numbers and time taken to process quotes by the servicer.
+- Quote inquiry: Quote, counts are a metric that averages quote numbers and the time is taken to process quotes by the servicer.

 The lead management conversion rate can be further spliced based on the data on failure to analyze the rejection rate.

-BPM Metrics for Underwriting: the metrics for underwriting vary depending on the complexity of the insurance products involved.
+BPM Metrics for Underwriting: The metrics for underwriting vary depending on the complexity of the insurance products involved.
 Policy products that have multiple coverage areas involve multiple underwriting teams.
-The main process that can be evaluated in underwriting is rating acceptance.
+The primary process that can be evaluated in underwriting is rating acceptance.
 The sub-processes are information assessment, risk evaluation, and case routing.

 BPM metrics for claims processing: claims processing can be divided into claims acceptance and claims acceptance sub-processes.
 Performance metrics are: